-Some organizers will vouch for convenience and choosing a venue that’s easy for your attendees to reach.
+Some organizers will vouch for convenience and will choose a venue that’s easy for your attendees to reach.
 We agree… on some level.
 People should definitely be able to get to your event, but there are ways to make things work without having to sacrifice creativity.
 Convenience shouldn’t be a cause for constraints, and you shouldn’t restrict yourself to the typical and mundane.
 The important thing is finding a venue that caters to your guests’ needs, and that’ll entice them to come.

-Want to host your event in the middle of Times Square, or even at the outskirts of Texas?
+Want to host your event in the middle of Times Square, or even on the outskirts of Texas?
 That shouldn’t be a problem.
-Just be sure that you provide the right means of transportation to get your attendees safely to and back from your event.
+Just be sure to you provide the right means of transportation to get your attendees safely to and back from your event.
 And when traditional transportation won’t cut it, buses are a great alternative and sometimes the only way to get there.
 For instance, you could set up a bus route to take your guests from a specific pick-up location, like a school or an airport, straight to your event.
 Convenient?
 We think so.

 6 – Get creative in your search

-Finding an impressive and unique venue can take up hours, or days at a time, even for the most experienced of event planners.
+Finding an impressive and unique venue can take up hours, or days at a time, even for the most experienced event planners.
 A creative way of searching for your next venue is to browse through Airbnb listings.
-One of its relatively lesser known features is its “Suitable for Events” checkbox.
+One of its relatively lesser-known features is its “Suitable for Events” checkbox.
 You can access this option whenever you search for places that can hold more than 16 guests by filtering through “Amenities.”
 With tons of options like warehouse studios, art galleries, professional workshop areas, corporate spaces, luxurious bars, or even private screening rooms, you’re bound to find a venue suitable for any kind of event.

 You can also check out Eventup, a startup that acts as an online marketplace for venue spaces that lets you easily search, compare and book top-tier locations to host your next event.
 They have over 10,000 venues under their belt across the United States starting with traditional banquet halls.
-But where Eventup truly excels is getting you exclusive access to upscale and far from typical venues that’ll help you curate the most memorable of experiences for your guests.
+But where Eventup truly excels is getting you exclusive access to upscale and far from typical venues that’ll help you curate the most memorable experiences for your guests.

 7 – Visit the event site